trustfarm-dev/rocksdb-v5.13.x-win64-buildrelease/README.md

 Final output's included this repository.
 JNI (Java) Interface option doesn't used.

 All library and executables built on MSVS 2017 v141 build toolkit. regardless of directory names.

+** there's runtime error occured on this latest master commit branch. **

 rocksdb/
 rocksdb/build/release